-In November 2015, Mark Hurd, the CEO of tech behemoth Oracle, was giving a talk to the Georgia CIO Leadership Association’s annual awards breakfast, where he revealingly set out his approach to business.
+In November 2015, Mark Hurd, the CEO of tech behemoth Oracle, was giving a talk to the Georgia CIO Leadership Association’s annual awards breakfast, where he set out his approach to business.
 Success, according to Hurd, is built upon three foundations: strategy, operating model and people.
-Although the nuts and bolts of the presentation specifically focused on the paradigmatic shift from on-premise software to cloud computing, Hurd’s wisdom could have been equally applied to any industry whatsoever.
+Although the nuts and bolts of the presentation specifically focused on the paradigm shift from on-premise software to cloud computing, Hurd’s wisdom could have been applied to any industry equally.

-What was most intriguing from our point of view was that Hurd was of the opinion that CIOs currently occupy the toughest position in the C-suite and we’d have to agree with him.
-We look around at the current retail market and we see CEOs cutting IT costs in the face of falling margins and CIOs having to play catch-up with online commerce models that feel outdated almost as soon as they’re rolled out.
+What was most intriguing from our point of view was Hurd’s opinion that CIOs currently occupy the toughest position in the C-suite.
+We’d have to agree with him.
+We look around at the current retail market and see CEOs cutting IT costs in the face of falling margins and CIOs having to play catch-up with online commerce models that feel outdated almost as soon as they’re rolled out.

 “If you’re CIO of the year and you can operate in this environment, you have my admiration,” said Hurd.
 “This is really, really hard.”